AbdurRazzak01/apply/applications/application-template.md

 ### Team's experience

+  -Extensive experience in blockchain, data engineering, and market strategy.

+  -Academic and industry-backed validation.

 Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.

 ## 📊 Development Status

+   - Very early stage prototype available(codes here:)

+   - Research and business validation  during Accelerate Cambridge.(Docs here)

+   - Ongoing academic validation at Brunel University through resaarch project, aimed to be published this summer.

-If you've already started implementing your project, please provide a link and a description of the code.
+//If you've already started implementing your project, please provide a link and a description of the code.
 Otherwise, please provide some documentation on the research and other work you have conducted before applying.

 ## 📅 Development Roadmap